darlose04/BaseballDB/README.md

 * Yet to be implemented
 * Will allow users to post anything they deem interesting or relevant

+#### Chat feature
+* Yet to be implemented
+* Will probably use socket.io
+* There will be a group chat, as well as the option for private chats between users

 #### Batting

 ![2019 Batting Projections](https://github.com/darlose04/BaseballDB/blob/master/screengrabs/battingProjections.png "Batting Projections")